Club Atlético Banco de la Nación Argentina

-Club Atlético Banco de la Nación Argentina (mostly known as Club Banco Nación) is an Argentine sports club, located in the neighborhood of Vicente López in the homonymous partido of Greater Buenos Aires.
+Club Atlético Banco de la Nación Argentina (mostly known as Club Banco Nación) is an Argentine amateur sports club, located in the neighborhood of Vicente López in the homonymous partido of Greater Buenos Aires.
 The club is mostly known for its rugby union team, which currently plays in Primera División A, the second division of the Unión de Rugby de Buenos Aires league system.

 Apart from rugby, the club hosts other activities such as aikido, artistic roller skating, basketball, field hockey, football, judo, pilates, swimming, tennis, volleyball and yoga.
 Banco Nación also has a section of Saint Edward's College.

 History

 Banco Nación was founded on October 12, 1909, as sports club by employees of Banco de la Nación Argentina, Argentina's state-owned bank.
 Originally located near the Colegiales railway station, the club moved to its current location on Zufriategui street in 1928.

 Banco Nación's rugby team won the URBA Tournament in 1986 and 1989, as well as several rugby sevens tournaments.
-Hugo Porta, long-time captain of the national team, played in Banco Nación during his entire career; other recognized Pumas, such as Fabián Turnes, Pablo Hacha Dinisio, Fabio Aguja Gómez, and Rodolfo Capeltti began their careers with the team.
+Hugo Porta, long-time captain of the national team, played in Banco Nación during his entire career; other recognized Pumas, such as Fabián Turnes, Pablo Dinisio, Fabio Gómez, and Adolfo Cappeletti began their careers with the team.